Toloka/docs/en/guide/_includes/faq/adding-tasks-to-the-pool/check-during-training.md

 Besides the training, be sure to add quality control rules and [control tasks](../../../../guide/concepts/control.md) to your main pools.
 This way you can ensure the quality throughout the task performance process.

-If the task requires that the Tolokers send free-format responses or data files, use **non-automatic acceptance** to pay for tasks after they are reviewed.
+If the task requires that the Tolokers send free-format responses or data files, use manual review to pay for tasks after they are reviewed.

 {% endcut %}